How to Give Your Leather Car Seats a Fresh Look

-A vehicle with a leather interior looks absolutely elegant, and is also an expensive option to go for.
+Your vehicle looks absolutely elegant if it has a leather interior and it is also an expensive option to go for.
 However, leather seats last for a considerably long period of time, perhaps a lifetime, if you clean and maintain them properly.
 The best thing is to call a professional who has experience in leather cleaning and can exhaustively treat the accumulated dirt or oils.
 But it would be good to know about the cleaning procedure so that you can also lend a hand as and when required.

 Examination and material selection

-You need to get hold of the right materials including leather cleaner, a bucket of water, soft scrubbing brush, leather conditioner, sponge, microfiber cloth and vacuum.
-For the leather cleaner, try not to use silicone or petroleum based products or vinyl cleaners.
-You can also prepare a solution on your own by adding linseed oil and vinegar in the ratio of 2:1.
+You need to get hold of the right materials including leather cleaner, a bucket of water, soft scrubbing brush, leather conditioner, sponge, microfiber cloth, and vacuum.
+For the leather cleaner, try not to use silicone or petroleum-based products or vinyl cleaners.
+You can also prepare a solution on your own by adding linseed oil and vinegar in a ratio of 2:1.

 Pre-cleaning and vacuuming